 If the crack is large, it may have to have all the acrylic replaced.
 This is called a rebase and may cost $400-$750.

-Implant supported dentures do not generally require relines, however.
+Implant-supported restorations do not generally require relines, however.
 The implants help stimulate and maintain bone.
 In addition, these types of dentures have increased stability because they attach to the implants.

 What is the most cost-effective option?

 When deciding on what is best for your health and for your smile, there are many things to consider.

 Conventional dentures tend to be the least expensive treatment initially.
 There are further costs that arise from repairs, relines, and replacements, however.

 Additionally, conventional dentures don’t work, look, or feel like your natural teeth.
 Even the best dentures have much less chewing ability than the real thing.
 They also come in and out of your mouth and have to be replaced eventually.